serverpod/serverpod_docs/docs/05-concepts/05-database/08-sort.md

 );
 ```

+In the example we fetch all companies and sort them by their CEO's name.

-You can order results based on the count of list relations (1:n).
-For instance, sorting companies by the number of employees can be done as shown below:
+You can order results based on the count of a list relation (1:n).

 ```dart
 var companies = await Company.db.find(